Josue-JP/Arch-Install/README.md

 \___ \ / _ \/ __| __| |/ _ \| '_ \
  ___) |  __| (__| |_| | (_) | | | |
 |____/ \___|\___|\__|_|\___/|_| |_|
-Firstly, set your keylayout.
+# Firstly, set your keylayout.
 If you have a us keylayout, just copy the following command
-# loadkeys us
+loadkeys us

-Next start to connect to wifi with the following command (for more info: https://wiki.archlinux.org/title/Iwd)
+# Next start to connect to wifi with the following command (for more info: https://wiki.archlinux.org/title/Iwd)
-# iwctl
+iwctl

-Confirm the connection by pinging any website, for ex:
+# Confirm the connection by pinging any website, for ex:
-# ping google.com
+code ping google.com

-Check partitions
+# Check partitions
-# lsblk
+lsblk